siyansusan/CLEANSER/README.md

 `--cs`, `--crop-seq`: Use mixture model for crop-seq experiments.
 Must specify either this or `--direct-capture`.

+### Using CLEANSER with Cell Ranger

+The output from Cell Ranger can't be used directly by CLEANSER.
+The matrix market file that Cell Ranger outputs includes entries for "Gene Expression" values and we don't want those in the CLEANSER input; we only want the "CRISPR Guide Capture" entries.
+To create a new matrix market file with only the "CRISPR Guide Capture" values use the `cr2cleanser` utility included with CLEANSER.

+    cr2cleanser [-h] -m MATRIX_MARKET -f FEATURES [-o OUTPUT]

+    Generate a MM file suitable for CLEANSER from Cell Ranger outputs

+`-h`, `--help`: show this help message and exit
+`-m MATRIX_MARKET`, `--matrix-market MATRIX_MARKET`: Cell Ranger matrix market output file `-f FEATURES`, `--features FEATURES`: Cell Ranger features output `-o OUTPUT`, `--output OUTPUT`: output file for use by CLEANSER

 ## Input File Format

 The input file has a [Matrix Market file](https://math.nist.gov/MatrixMarket/formats.html#MMformat)-esque format where the column values are `Guide ID`, `Cell ID`, and `Guide Count`, in that order.